Amazon Web Services Ocelot Chip Aims to Cut Quantum Computing Costs by 90%

 News

-- IBM z17 Mainframe to Power AI Adoption at Scale
+- Google Launches Gemini 3 Flash to Power Real-Time AI Agents at Scale

 [Image source: Krishna Prasad/MITSMR Middle East]